Emjay-19/Amazon-Product-Review-Analysis/README.md

 The primary source data used is Amazon case study.xlsx downloaded from LMS data profile.

 ### Tools Used
-The project utilized Microsoft excel to analyze data and create dashboard.
+The project utilized Microsoft excel to analyze data by creating pivot tables and dashboard.

 ### Key Data Analysis Tasks
 The project involved performing various analysis tasks, including: